shailendrasharma83/aws-apigw-lambda-dynamodb-typescript/README.md

      2) Add a cognito user pool authorizer and map cognito pool with AD through SAML federation Or add a custom auth lambda and write logic to authenticate Or use Developer authenticated identities
-     3) APIs can be further guarded by allowing traffic from certain IP CIDRs i.e. IPs of WAF
+     3) APIs can be further guarded by allowing traffic from certain IP CIDRs e.g. IPs of WAF